stephaneVercouillieBMID/slate/source/index.html.md

 Property | Comment
 -- | --
 **iss** | The issuer of the private_key_jwt (the client ID).
 MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file *33020 Technical Specification Service Provider OpenID Documentation*).
-**sub** | MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file TODO).
+**sub** | The subject of the private_key_jwt (the client ID).
+MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file *33020 Technical Specification Service Provider OpenID Documentation*).
 **aud** | Must be the token endpoint URL, e.g. `https://merchant.itsme.be/oidc/token` **jti** | A unique identifier for the token, which can be used to prevent reuse of the token.
 These tokens MUST only be used once.
 **exp** | Expiration time on or after which the ID Token MUST NOT be accepted for processing.